Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Model overview

 The model follows a conventional, textbook-like approach to computing optical properties, with RA disorder as the key non-standard ingredient.
 The successive computation steps are: the quantum states for electrons and holes; the corresponding densities of states, and the resulting absorption spectrum; the carrier distributions functions; and the luminescence spectrum.
 We give a short discussion below; more details are in Appendix I.

 The simulation region, which includes the QW and surrounding barriers, is discretized on a spatial grid.
 The distribution of In and Ga atoms inside the QW is drawn randomly to mimic a RA, and smoothed out by a Gaussian filter of appropriate standard deviation $\sigma$; this is similar to multiple previous works based on a continuum approach \cite{Watson-Parris11,Piccardo17,Jones17}.
 The value of $\sigma$ is not prescribed, and can be seen as a fitting parameter that controls the strength of localization effects \cite{Divito20,Banon22}.
 In this work, we find that $\sigma=0.4$~nm results in excellent agreement with multiple experimental data sets.
 This value is consistent with our past work \cite{David19b} but differs from that used in other works \cite{Piccardo17,Li17}.
-The effect of $\sigma$ is further discussed in Appendix I-D.
+The effect of $\sigma$ is further discussed in Appendix I-E.

 The Hamiltonian is a simple two-band effective-mass Hamiltonian.
 The band structure parameters employ typical values found in Ref.~\cite{Vurgaftman03}; however, we use the hole mass `far from the band edge' \cite{Chuang96} (rather than at the $\Gamma$ point) to describe localized wavefunctions, as has been proposed in other works \cite{Watson-Parris11}.
+This choice is important: it leads to a heavier hole mass and a stronger localization.
+More considerations on this choice and the details of the valence band structure are discussed in Appendix I-B.

 The polarization fields are computed following the approach of Ref.~\cite{Christmas05}.
 The junction field is obtained analytically, with the applied voltage as an input.
 The screening potential caused by confined carriers at high density is computed through a self-consistent Poisson-Schrodinger loop (with a one-dimensional approximation for simplicity, see Appendix I-A).